binupr/microbuzz/projects/README.txt

 ===========
 * ~2.5 hour weekend progress.
 * Project focus:
   * Debugged the verilog design by bringing up a Vivado simulation environment and comparing against VHDL version.
-Fixed a reset related bug which was propagating X's thereby invalidaing the outputs.
+Fixed a reset related bug which was propagating X's thereby invalidating the outputs.